 Welcome!
 My name is Siyao Li, and I am a Ph.D. candidate in Political Science at the University of Pennsylvania.

 I am currently a Ph.D. candidate in Political Science at the University of Pennsylvania.
-I was also a GPEP predoctoral fellow at Georgetown University's Mortara Center for International Studies for the 2020-2021 academic year.
+For the 2020-2021 academic year I was a GPEP predoctoral fellow at Georgetown University's Mortara Center for International Studies.
+I am currently on the job market.

-My research has been generously supported by UPenn's GAPSA-Provost Fellowship for Interdisciplinary Innovation, the Teece Award for empirical interdisciplinary scholarship, the Browne Center for International Politics, the Center for the Study of Contemporary China, the Center for East Asian Studies, and the Institute for Humane Studies.
+My research has been generously supported by the Mortara Center for International Studies, the Institute for Humane Studies, UPenn's GAPSA-Provost Fellowship for Interdisciplinary Innovation, the Teece Award for empirical interdisciplinary scholarship, the Browne Center for International Politics, the Center for the Study of Contemporary China, and the Center for East Asian Studies.

 I am also pursuing a dual Master’s degree in Statistics at the Wharton School.
 I hold a Bachelor of Arts in University Scholars with concentrations in politics and economics, summa cum laude from Baylor University.